 A watch probably.
 I’ve bought things that cost more money however they serve a purpose other than just looking pretty and telling me what the time is.
 I’ve treated myself to a few watches over the years.
 My most recent watch was a Tag Heuer Aquaracer after my daughter was born.
 I almost died and I wanted to treat myself.
 I could afford so I did!

-10. What’s the one piece of financial advice you would give your younger-self?
+10. What’s the one piece of financial advice you would give your younger self?

 Don’t waste so much money on friends.
-During my younger years I spent, and lent, money to undeserving people.
-Instead I’d stick to still being generous but to those people who will still appreciate me during the leaner times too.
+During my younger years, I spent, and lent, money to undeserving people.
+Instead, I’d stick to still being generous but to those people who will still appreciate me during the leaner times too.

 11. One bad financial habit you’d like to kick?

 Buying takeaways.
 They are convenient yes but they are expensive, usually unhealthy and you have to wait an age for them to arrive – might as well cook in that time!
 My husband and I have cut back considerably after a spree of takeaways after our daughter was born.
-Being tired new parents left us with little motivation.
+Being tired of new parents left us with little motivation.
 Now we meal plan every single week and if we have a night where we want to veer off track then we visit the supermarket not the Just Eat website!